 In fact, the bench press works your neck, chest, biceps, and even your core.
 If you’re hoping to see some major gains in your upper body strength and toning, avoid making these common bench press faux pas.

 Though the bench press is designed to work more than your pectorals, including your anterior deltoids, triceps brachii, and latissimi dorsi, you shouldn’t experience a painful, burning sensation in these areas post-workout, especially your shoulders.
 If this sounds like something you’ve felt before, you may be performing your bench press incorrectly.
 “You want to make sure that throughout the range of motion, your shoulders are retracted down and back,” says Tyler Holt, MusclePharm athlete, and bodybuilding coach.
 This helps your chest do more of the pushing rather than your shoulders taking over the range of motion.

-Let our expert trainers guide your form.
+Let our expert trainers guide your form with our strength training workouts in the app.
 Listen to some sample workouts here.